X-LANCE/Mobile-Env/docs/task-definition-en.md

 the node. `id_pattern` together with the preceding `@` can be ignored.
 If an `@` appears in the regexes, it should be escaped by `\`.

-#### Define the Virtual Event Trees for the Event Slots through `event_slots`
+#### Define Triggering Function for the Event Slots through `event_slots`

-The `event_slots` field expects a message object in which the properties are defined for the aforementioned 6 event slots.
-Each property expects an event tree.
-The properties can be ignored for that this event slot will never be triggered.
+The `event_slots` field expects a message object in which there are 6 properties corresponding to the aforementioned 6 event slots.
+Each property expects a tree-shape triggering logic defined recursively.
+A property can be ignored if the corresponding event slot will never be triggered.

-An event tree is represented by an `EventSlot` message.
-Each `EventSlot` message constitutes a virtual event node on the event tree.
+An triggering function tree is defined with `EventSlot` message.
+Each `EventSlot` message constitutes a virtual event node on the tree.
 It has the following properties:

-+ `type` - An enum from `SINGLE`, `AND`, `OR`.
-The default value is `SINGLE`
++ `type` - An enum from `SINGLE`, `AND`, and `OR`.
+The default value is `SINGLE`. `SINGLE` is a special wrapper that wraps a virtual event or event source to provide additional prerequisites or transformations.
 + `id` - A 32-bit integer as the id of the virtual event.
-Note that all the nodes on the event tree and the event sources share the same id space.
+Note that all the nodes on the trees and the event sources share the same id space.
 Thus, this id shouldn't be the same with an existing id to prevent conflicts. *An id should be a **positive** number.* The id is optional and can be ignored if the virtual event will not be referenced.
 + `events` - An array defining the child nodes sequentially.
 Only the first element is used for a `SINGLE` node.